 Do it.
 Get qualified in some credible areas, seek a mentor or two who you can help so they can help you, always be on the lookout for opportunities to provide a range of solutions other than “no”.
 The intellectual stretch is there every day if you assume “no” is not an acceptable default position for any Compliance response, and you will build a position where you are fundamental to the success and culture of any financial services business.

 A few last golden nuggets of advice I would also add are:

 Be kind and helpful.
 Always.
 To everyone.

 Never say anything behind someone’s back you would not be ready to say to their face, but when it needs saying, absolutely say it.

 Always be sure of your facts, and if you’re not, say so, preferably in advance.

 When you interview somebody or provide an appraisal, whether they are successful or not, be clear in providing constructive feedback and recognise their life is literally in your hands.

 A huge thank you to Shelley, for opening up about her own journey to where she is now.
 If you, or someone you know, is an Inspiring Business Woman in Compliance, and has a great story to tell, then I’d love to hear from you!
-Contact me at email@example.com.Posted over 2 years ago
+Contact me at email@example.com.Posted almost 3 years ago